cristinagalisteo/gitana/README.md

 # --tree: file indicanting path and name of the tree or trees to produce the final plot.
 All trees should harbour the same taxa dataset.
 # --file: file with information about the species.
 Nomenclature, strain and accession number will be taken from this file.
 # -l: beautify the topology
-# -i: add superindex T to species in which "type" was specified in the column 5 from --file
+# -i: add superindex T to species in which "type" was specified in the column 5 of --file
 # --bar: select bar width instead of the automatic bar width selection
 # -y: select bootstrap position on the y-axis
 # -x: select bootstrap position on the x-axis
-# --output: name of the output file and select png as format
+# --output: name of the output file and selection of PNG format
 ```

 <img src="https://github.com/user-attachments/assets/ef742382-3ea0-4ff8-8acc-43e24f083ae1" alt = "basic" align="middle" width="75%" />